Who we are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We use google analytics.
+I use google analytics.

 Google Analytics mainly uses first-party cookies to report on visitor (aka. user) interactions on Google Analytics customers’ websites.
 Users may disable cookies or delete any individual cookie.
 Learn more